-The community, department and auditor all have a role to play in ensuring the audit deadline of August 31 is met.
+The community, department and auditor all have a role to play in ensuring the legislated deadline of August 31 for receipt of the auditor's report is met.
 The auditor will send the community a written request of the community records required to complete the audit at least four weeks prior to the date the records are required.
-The department will provide the community the TCA entries by April 15 and the revenue confirmations by June 15.
-Be prepared to send the following to the auditor by June 1: backup copy of Sage 50 files (ensure last year's adjusting entries have been posted), year-end financial statements, honorariums and other payment reports, all files for the year (including supplier invoices and purchase orders, monthly bank statements and cancelled cheques, receipts and deposit books, MEBP files, receiver general remittances - payroll and GST, council minutes and resolutions), copies of all current year invoices, bank statements and receipts for April, May and June and any other records requested by the auditor.
+The department will provide the community the revenue confirmations by June 15.
+Be prepared to send the following to the auditor by June 1: backup copy of Sage 50 files (ensure last year's adjusting entries have been posted), year-end financial statements, honorariums and other payment reports, all files for the year (including supplier invoices and purchase orders, monthly bank statements and cancelled cheques, receipts and deposit books, MEBP files, receiver general remittances - payroll and GST, council meeting minutes and resolutions), copies of all current year invoices, bank statements and receipts for April, May and June and any other records requested by the auditor.

 Always respond to an auditor's inquiries or requests for additional information in a timely manner.
-The auditor will provide a draft audit, usually late July to early August, for review in advance of the required exit interview.
-Follow-up with the auditor in mid July regarding the financial audit to meet the August 31 deadline for receipt of the audit.
-In early August, follow-up with the auditor for the financial audit exit interview and notify the MDC of the date.
-The MDC will review the draft audit for changes with the CAO and report changes to the auditor and ensure they are reflected in the final audit.
+The auditor will provide a draft audit report, usually late July to early August, for review in advance of the required exit interview.
+Follow-up with the auditor in mid-July regarding the auditor's report to meet the August 31 deadline.
+In early August, follow-up with the auditor for the audit exit interview and notify your MDC of the date.
+The MDC will review the draft audit report for changes with the CAO and report changes to the auditor and ensure they are reflected in the final audit report.